 6. Align With Coaches

-Sometimes our inner critic is so vicious its more like a tick or a parasite.
+Sometimes our inner critic is so vicious it’s more like a tick or a parasite.
 To get rid of a very mean critic sometimes we need some assistance.
-Align yourself with creative coaches, art mentor or perhaps even a therapist to help you work through this.
+Align yourself with creative coaches, an art mentor, or perhaps even a therapist to help you work through this.
 Build a support team around your work and your artist.
 These people can help you dissolve perhaps larger issues you have that feed the negative talk.
 Do your research and find those who will best help you reach your goals.

 7. Become “Frenemies”